cameron-wags/rainbow_csv.nvim/README.md

 ### Working with multiline CSV fields
 In rare cases some CSV files can contain double-quoted fields spanning multiple lines.
 To work with such files you can set filetype to either "rfc_csv" or "rfc_semicolon".
+Syntax highlighting for rfc_csv and rfc_semicolon dialects can go out of sync with the file content under specific conditions, use `:syntax sync fromstart` command in that case

 ### Key Mappings